Tenshock/observability-102-trainings/README.md

 1. create a new `.NET` Solution.
 2. Add a .NET Class Library `Greetings` exposing one class `Greetings` with one async method `SayHi`.
 3. Add an ASP .NET web API `Greetings.Api` with a endpoint `/hello-world` calling `SayHi`.
-4. **Make sure everything works with a little `curl`. <- YOU ARE HERE** ✅
+4. Make sure everything works with a little `curl`.
 5. For the web API
-    1. Instrument the ASP .NET framework for metrics.
+    1. **Instrument the ASP .NET framework for metrics. <- YOU ARE HERE** ✅
     2. Add a custom metric on the `hello-world` endpoint.
     3. Instrument the ASP .NET framework for tracing.
     4. Add a custom span wrapping `SayHi` call.